BlaiseRideout/SeattleMahjong/content/beginners.md

 ---

+The 500 Point stick usually has the same dot pattern as that of the 100 Point stick but with a different colored stick, typically green.

 ## Starting A Game
 The game is broken up into hands, each of which has one player acting as the "dealer".
 In a normal game each of the four players will get to be dealer twice.